 In Korea the New Year is called Sol or Seollal.
 In Korean they say, Say-hay boke mahn-he pah-du-say-oh, which literally means, Please Receive Many New Year’s Blessings.

 Many thanks to Ray Lee for sending me the photo of the correct hand gesture to use for the Chinese New Year, and for help with the Cantonese, and to James Yannucci for help with the Mandarin.

 Happy New Year!

 Come Visit Mama Lisa’s Chinese New Year Page for more about the Chinese New Year.

 Come visit the Mama Lisa’s World China Page for Kids Songs from China and

 The Mama Lisa’s World Taiwan Page for more Chinese Children’s Songs

 This article was posted on Sunday, January 22nd, 2006 at 7:09 pm and is filed under Cantonese, China, Chinese, Chinese New Year, Countries & Cultures, Holidays Around the World, Hong Kong, Korean, Languages, Mandarin, North Korea, South Korea, Taiwan, Vietnam, Vietnamese.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 9 Responses to “Greetings and Hand Gestures for the Chinese New Year”